What is an apprenticeship?

 Level 5 - Higher Apprenticeship

-A Level 5 Apprenticeship is also classified as a Higher Apprenticeship, but are the equivalent to a full degree.
+A Level 5 Apprenticeship is also classified as a Higher Apprenticeship, but are the equivalent of obtaining a Higher National Diploma.

-The requirements of a Level 5 Apprenticeship will be similar to a Level 4, but there may be more specific requirements from an employer.
+The entry requirements for a Level 5 Apprenticeship is similar to a Level 4, but there may be more specific requirements from an employer.

 Level 6 & 7 - Degree Apprenticeship

-Degree apprenticeships are new types of courses offered by universities.
-The Level 6 Apprenticeship gives candidates the opportunity to achieve a full bachelor’s degree, and a level 7 is an opportunity to gain a masters in your chosen subject.
+Degree apprenticeships are courses offered by universities.
+The Level 6 Apprenticeship gives candidates the opportunity to achieve a full Bachelor’s degree, and a level 7 is an opportunity to gain a Masters in your chosen subject.

 As these are demanding courses, it is common to see strict requirements from employers for these apprenticeships.
 You will certainly need prior qualifications.